dakshbhatia/brainOS/docs/OpenAI_API_GUIDE.md

 ## Notes

-1. **Model Availability**: Only models that have been downloaded through the Osaurus UI will be available via the API.
+1. **Model Availability**: Only models that have been downloaded through the BrainOS UI will be available via the API.

 2. **Performance**: The first request to a model may take longer as the model needs to be loaded into memory.